 Dr. Lipper has a PhD in Women’s Studies from University of York, an MSc in Psychoanalytic Developmental Psychology from UCL and a BA in Literature and Film from Harvard.
-In her cutting-edge research, teaching, activism, scholarship and related creative practice as a transnational feminist filmmaker, Dr. Lipper utilizes an interdisciplinary, intersectional approach combining Feminism and Gender Studies, Women’s History, African and African American Studies, Social and Visual Anthropology, Political Science, Ethnic Studies, Psychoanalysis, Human Rights and Trauma Studies – all channelled through the lens of Media and Film Studies.
+In her research, teaching, activism, scholarship and related creative practice as a film director and producer, Dr. Lipper utilizes an interdisciplinary, intersectional approach combining Feminism and Gender Studies, Women’s History, African and African American Studies, Social and Visual Anthropology, Political Science, Ethnic Studies, Psychoanalysis, Human Rights and Trauma Studies – all channelled through the lens of Media and Film Studies.
 Her current region of in-depth focus is Nigeria.

 Lipper’s most recent documentary, The Supreme Price, traces the evolution of the Pro-Democracy Movement in Nigeria and efforts to increase the participation of women in leadership roles.
 The film received the Gucci Tribeca Spotlighting Women Documentary Award and was named Best Documentary at Africa International Film Festival (AFRIFF).
 The film was nominated for a Grierson Award and an African Movie Academy Award.
 An extended trailer from The Supreme Price was commissioned to launch Gucci's Chime for Change Women's Empowerment Campaign at TED 2013 and globally.
 The film was selected as the closing night event of the Aspen Ideas Festival in 2014.
 Impact and outreach campaign events related to the film were conducted in partnership with Women for Women International, Vital Voices and the U.N which distributed the film in Europe in their Ciné Onu Programme.
-The film was released theatrically and broadcast on television in over fifty countries.
+The film was released theatrically and was broadcast on television in over fifty countries.
 Dr. Lipper partnered with iREP and Tunde Kelani’s Mobile Cinema Initiative to execute a grassroots impact and outreach campaign for the film in Nigeria.
 A transcript of a recent Keynote Lecture by Dr. Lipper was published in The Lagos Review.
 Her transnational creative practice as a filmmaker was profiled in The Nigerian Tribune.

 Dr. Lipper’s recent research has focused on the theory and creative practice of book-to-screen adaptations and musicals; on using film for social change across cultures and geographic regions; on women’s leadership; and on the theory and practice of the feminist documentary filmmaker as historian, archivist and activist, creating new representations of women's history onscreen.
 Current research interests include masculinity, femininity and conceptions of parenting and the family in contemporary Yoruba Culture; the portrayal and re-enactment of women's individual and collective trauma under military dictatorship in Nigeria; Nigerian pro-democracy activists’ use of media to amplify their voices beyond censorship and propaganda; and the specific postcolonial challenges related to working with archival footage shot in Nigeria.